acTechWorld/vue-onboarding-tour/README.md

 In this example:

 - The `cookieStorage` prop is set to `true`, so a cookie will be stored when the tour is completed.
 - The `endDate` is set to January 1, 2025.
-After this date, the cookie will be considered expired
+After this date, the cookie will be considered expired, and the tour will no longer appear, regardless of the user's previous completion.